markuadoc/markua-spec/README.md

 2. Markua 0.10 Spec Mode
 3. Markua 0.29

-There are no dates on this roadmap, because estimates are hard.

 ### Markua 0.10 Quirks Mode vs. Markua 0.10 Spec Mode

-To repeat, Leanpub's current Markua implementation is **Markua 0.10 Quirks Mode**.
+To repeat, Leanpub's current Markua implementation is Markua 0.10 Quirks Mode.

-The most notable difference between Spec Mode and Quirks Mode in Markua 0.10 is Setext headers.

-Quirks Mode (i.e. current Leanpub) does **NOT** support Setext headers, whereas Spec Mode of Markua 0.10 spec does support Setext headers.
+The most notable difference between Spec Mode and Quirks Mode in Markua 0.10 is Setext header support.
+Quirks Mode (i.e. current Leanpub) does **NOT** support Setext headers, whereas Spec Mode of Markua 0.10 spec DOES support Setext headers.

+So, if you try to use a Setext header in Markua 0.10 Quirks Mode it won't do what you want.
+However, it will do what you want in Markua 0.10 Spec Mode, and it will be converted as a Setext header when using a converter to upgrade your book or course to Markua 0.29.

 ### Leanpub's Markdown Converter Roadmap